serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 **How do I use it:** You can use Python3.7 in the Serverless Framework by setting `runtime: python3.7`.
 The built-in `aws-python3` template will use Python3.7 in the [next release of the Framework](https://github.com/serverless/serverless/pull/5505).

-#### DynamoDB Transactions
+#### AWS Transfer for SFTP

-**What it is:** DynamoDB now supports transactions. 🎉
+**What it is:** A managed SFTP service for Amazon S3

-**Why it matters:** The best database for Serverless gets better and better.
-Now you can read and/or write multiple items on a single table or across multiple tables and get ACID transactions.
-This is a great addition and removes a lot of complicated logic from client libraries.
+**Why it matters:** Lock down your file transfers with SFTP, without modifications to your app, and without needing to manage any SFTP servers.